kan01234/aeroplanes-chess/README.md

 2. You are the last player remaining in the playing game

 ### TODO
-- [ ] draw shortcut line on the board
+- [x] draw shortcut line on the board
-- [ ] change turn continued field to support multi-thread
+- [x] change turn continued field to support multi-thread
 - [ ] move player service and other room logic to another project
+- [ ] plan anything else